The BLS reported this morning:

 … if there were no COLA, section 230(a) of the Social Security Act prohibits an increase in the contribution and benefit base (Social Security’s maximum taxable earnings), which normally increases with increases in the national average wage index.
 Similarly, the retirement test exempt amounts would not increase …

 The contribution base will be adjusted using the National Average Wage Index.
 This is based on a one year lag.
 The National Average Wage Index is not available for 2015 yet, but wages probably increased again in 2015.
-If wages increased again last year, then the contribution base next year will increase to around $125,000 from the current $118,500.
+If wages increased the same as last year, then the contribution base next year will increase to around $127,000 from the current $118,500.